mrjcleaver/terraform/website/source/docs/configuration/variables.html.md

 **Note** If a variable is defined in more than one file passed, the last variable file (reading left to right) will be the definition used.
 Put more simply, the last time a variable is defined is the one which will be used.
+**Note** Unlike .tf files, .tfvars files are not read in automatically.
+The user has to explicitly pass them.

 ### Precedence example: